nobleans-playground/coding-challenge-colour-battle/readme.md

-# King of the Hill: Colour Battle!
+# Coding Challenge: Colour Battle!

 The goal is the fill as much as possible of the canvas with your bot's colour.
 You determine in which direction your bot should move. *Be weary of other bots who might want to paint over your hard work!*